• About Us

 Types of Green Roofing

-There are several different types of green roofing systems available, each with their own unique features and benefits.
-Some of the most common options include:
+There are several different types of green roofing systems, each offering unique benefits and features.
+Some of the most common types of green roofing include:

-Extensive green roofs are lightweight and low-maintenance, typically featuring a thin layer of soil and hardy, drought-resistant plants.
-These roofs are ideal for homeowners looking for a cost-effective and sustainable roofing solution.
+Extensive green roofs are lightweight and low-maintenance, typically consisting of a thin layer of vegetation such as sedum or grasses.
+These roofs are well-suited for residential homes and can provide insulation and stormwater management benefits.

 Conclusion